 - Secondary containment is critical to prevent major spills or accidents when transporting acids.
-Use PVC-coated acid bottles or unbreakable bottle carriers (e.g., AP4379). - A good habit is to check the acid bottle for cracks before touching or picking it up.
+Use PVC-coated acid bottles or unbreakable bottle carriers. - A good habit is to check the acid bottle for cracks before touching or picking it up.
 Also check for spilled acid on the handle or bottle. - Always carry 2.5-L acid bottles with one hand underneath the bottle and the other hand around the neck or finger hole.
-This keeps the bottle closer to your body and decreases the risk of hitting a sharp object, like a desk corner and breaking the bottle. - Plastic or rubber safety bottle carriers (AP4379 or SE201) should be used whenever acids are transported from one laboratory to another or from the storeroom to a laboratory. - If a cart is used to transport hazardous chemicals, such as acids, place compatible chemicals inside an unbreakable secondary containment vessel, such as a plastic tote.
-The cart should be equipped with guardrails to prevent plastic totes or bottles from sliding off the cart.
+This keeps the bottle closer to your body and decreases the risk of hitting a sharp object, like a desk corner, and breaking the bottle. - Plastic or rubber safety bottle carriers should be used whenever acids are transported from one laboratory to another or from the storeroom to a laboratory. - If a cart is used to transport hazardous chemicals, including acids, place compatible chemicals inside an unbreakable secondary containment vessel, such as a plastic tote.
+The cart should be equipped with guardrails to prevent plastic totes or bottles from sliding off the cart. - If hazardous chemicals are moved from one floor to another, use an elevator if possible.
+Only the teacher transporting the chemicals should be on the elevator.
+Although elevator accidents are rare, should a dangerous material be released in an elevator while passengers are trapped inside, the results could be catastrophic.